-The new content with which the child has become acquainted cannot remain limited only to the pedotherapeutic situation but from now on he should be able to live in terms of it.
-Therefore, during functionalizing, the new content has to be put to use (function) so it can be used with insight (33, 177) in similar problem areas.
-This implies, e.g., that the affectively disturbed child has to be given the opportunity to apply being free from anxiety, being without tension, showing trust, courage, etc. to new situations.
+The new content with which the child has become acquainted cannot remain limited only to the pedotherapeutic situation but, from now on, he/she should be able to live in terms of it.
+Therefore, during functionalizing, the new content must be put to use (function) so it can be used with insight (33, 177) in similar problem areas.
+This implies, e.g., that the affectively disturbed child must be given the opportunity to apply being free from anxiety, being without tension, showing trust, courage, etc. to new situations.